-In an earlier post I had compared VEX to VOPs through an example of a whirlpool.
-Since then I have received some great replies and feedback and I have spent sometime improving upon the code and look of the VEX whirlpool.
+In an earlier post, I compared VEX to VOPs through an example of a whirlpool.
+Since then I have received some great replies and feedback and I have spent some time improving upon the code and look of the VEX whirlpool.

-I have changed the onoise formula to onoise((@P + freq) - offset, turb, roughness, atten) * amp; as well as added in a new animation ramp.
-This allowed me to make the animation much more smoother as if I am using an animation graph.
+I have changed the onoise formula to onoise((@P + freq) - offset, turb, roughness, atten) * amp; as well as added a new animation ramp.
+This allowed me to make the animation much smoother as if I were using an animation graph.

 I used a fluid source as the whirlpool itself is just deforming points, it was not a good source by itself.
 The fluid source asset allowed me to create a velocity field and generate particles from a surface volume.

 I also used the original base whirlpool as a collider for the pop simulation with an Extrude Volume SOP.

 I am attaching a link to the file and whoever can take this further, feel free to message me with the results!